All you need is love and a dash of Puerto Rico's magic.

 Day 3: Sail your troubles away!

 Yes, you've spent time at the beach, but is there such a thing as too much Vitamin Sea?

-Your partner – and a towel – is all you need to embark on a romantic catamaran trip to Icacos and its surrounding cays, right off the coast of Fajardo (15 minutes away from your stay in Río Grande).
+Your partner – and a towel – are all you need to embark on a romantic catamaran trip to Icacos and its surrounding cays, right off the coast of Fajardo (15 minutes away from your stay in Río Grande).
 One of the most pristine beaches on the east side sits at a nature reserve, where you can hike around the cay, snorkel, explore the amazing marine life, or relax on the boat and enjoy the view.
-But let's be honest, once you see the turquoise waters crashing into the white sand shore, you'll both be splashing around in no time.
+But let's be honest, once you see the turquoise waters crashing into the white sand shore, you'll splash around in no time.
 Book a VIP Luxury experience with private certified charters like Caribe Bliss.

 For your last dinner in Puerto Rico, find passion and fire at chef Myrta's kitchen at Pasión por el Fogón, a mesón gastronómico with offerings like shrimp-stuffed lobsters, stuffed mofongo, mamposteao' with skirt steak, and much more.
 Other great dining options are La Estación, Sal y Pimienta, and El Bohío; all packed with rich creole food.

 After dinner, head back to your hotel and relax.
-Then, kick it by the pool with a few cocktails or explore a little bit more of Luquillo's relaxed energy, where you can catch a live band or go karaoke-ing at Boardrider's Surf Bar sip a few drinks, or walk under the moonlight at La Pared.
+Then, kick it by the pool with a few cocktails or explore a bit more of Luquillo's relaxed energy, where you can catch a live band or go karaoke-ing at Boardrider's Surf Bar, sip a few drinks, or walk under the moonlight at La Pared.